-Throughout the years, the URJ has learned that questions about congregational governance keep congregational leaders up at night.
-In fact, for the past four years, it has consistently been one of the top categories of questions asked to the URJ Knowledge Network team, generating approximately 10% of all questions we received.
-You’ve asked us:
+Questions about governance keep congregational leaders up at night.
+Over the past 5 years, it has consistently been one of the top categories of questions asked to the URJ Knowledge Network team, generating approximately 10% of all questions we receive.
+You've asked us:

-To help you set the direction for the adaptive changes needed for your 21st-century congregation to thrive, we reflected on trends in nonprofit governance and on congregational case studies.
-We consolidated our learning into the following set of best principles for congregational governance – and upcoming blog posts on this topic will delve more deeply into each of these principles:
+To help you set the direction for the adaptive changes needed for your 21 st-century congregation to thrive, we studied the latest thinking on nonprofit governance and examined a number of relevant congregational case studies.
+We then consolidated what we learned into the following set of best principles for congregational governance:

 Your foundational statements - your mission, vision, and values statements - articulate the purpose and aspirations of your congregation, and they should ground and drive its work.
 Use them actively in setting priorities, allocating resources, and making policy decisions.
 They should reflect the sacred purpose of your community and be based in Jewish values.